Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Dual-Track Acceleration by MILP Search Space Pruning and DES-Accelerated Heuristics

 \section{Dual-Track Acceleration by MILP Search Space Pruning and DES-Accelerated Heuristics}

-Despite the substantial simplification achieved through the reduced inter-pod communication DAG and variable-length time interval modeling, directly solving the proposed MILP remains computationally intractable for LLM training workloads spanning multiple Pods and thousands of GPUs.
-To overcome this, this section introduces a dual-track acceleration approach.
-First, we incorporate domain-specific strategies to reduce the MILP scale.
-In parallel, we develop a DES-accelerated heuristic search algorithm for fast topology search and hot-starting.
-Collectively, these strategies guarantee rapid convergence to a high-quality solution within minutes, even at the thousand-GPU scale.
+Despite the substantial simplification achieved by the reduced inter-pod communication DAG and the variable-length time-interval formulation, directly solving the resulting MILP remains computationally prohibitive for thousand-GPU-scale multi-pod LLM training.
+To overcome this, this section presents a dual-track acceleration framework that combines MILP search-space pruning with a DES-accelerated heuristic.
+First, we leverage domain-specific strategies to reduce the size of the MILP.
+In parallel, we develop a DES-accelerated heuristic search algorithm to rapidly explore topologies and provide hot-start solutions to the MILP solver.
+Together, these two tracks enable the optimizer to obtain high-quality solutions within minutes, even for thousand-GPU deployments.